thoth-tech/handbook/docs/learning/useful-resources/setup-prettier-and-vale.md

 # Vale

-Vale is a spell checking program that allows editors to see spelling and grammar mistakes.
-Vale is also set to prevent long sentences so we can keep our documents succinct.
+_Vale is a spell checking extension that allows editors to see spelling and grammar mistakes.
+Vale is also set to prevent long sentences so we can keep our documents succinct._

 ## Installing Vale